Blog

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 When meal preparation is combined with skilled nursing services — such as medication management, wound care, or monitoring for a client with diabetes — our RN coordinates care across disciplines so that nutrition goals align with the broader clinical picture.
 CNAs, HHAs, and LVNs follow care plans developed under RN oversight, ensuring accountability at every level.

-Unlike meal delivery subscription boxes or restaurant delivery services, BrightStar Care caregivers are present in the home, able to observe changes in appetite, weight, skin condition, or behavior that signal a developing health concern.
-This clinical awareness is something no meal prep delivery service can replicate.
+Unlike meal delivery subscription services, caregivers are present in the home and can observe changes in appetite, weight, skin condition, or behavior that signal a developing health concern.
+This clinical awareness is something no meal kit or delivery service can replicate.

 Service Area — SW Fort Worth and Burleson, TX

-BrightStar Care of Burleson provides meal preparation and nutrition support throughout the SW Fort Worth and Burleson service area, including:
+Meal preparation and nutrition support at home in SW Fort Worth and Burleson TX is available throughout our full service area, including:

 • Burleson